 Dr Louis Pasteur is a good example.
 This great scientist, who discovered bacteria, was motivated in his search, by the fact that three of his children died from disease when they were only young.
 Harriet Tubman, who was born into slavery, realised that she would not have a life worth living unless she escaped.

 These examples illustrate how people, who achieved amazing things, were not only talented and skilled but also had strong convictions and motivations.

 By profession, I am a Psychologist.
 Therefore, I wanted to understand how amazing people developed their creativity and innovations.
 As a result, I conducted virtual interviews.
 I imagined that William Shakespeare travelled through time to meet me in Stratford-upon-Avon.
 Instead of asking him about his plays, I interviewed him about his life.
 I then wrote what I call a Bioview – a new name for a biographical interview – where each person’s story is told in the first person.

 By walking the streets and meeting the local people, I was able to imagine what it was like back then, putting myself in the shoes of these amazing people.
 We can all learn about the process of achievement from the life stories of amazing people through Bioviews.
-I have written virtual interviews with over 500 Amazing Achievers as if they returned through time so that students and adults can learn from the worlds outstanding champions in science, art, engineering, medicine, business, and other key areas.
+I have written virtual interviews with over 500 Amazing Achievers, as if they returned through time.
+This helps students and adults to learn from the worlds outstanding champions in science, art, engineering, medicine, business, and other key areas.

 “We help people develop their abilities by learning from the achievements of amazing people who converted ideas into results.”